Florida HOA & Condo Website Compliance

 HOAs (100+ parcels) must maintain required records online

-Requirements take effect January 1, 2026
+Requirements took effect January 1, 2026

-Many communities are not prepared
+Many Communities are still not compliant

 View Compliance Requirements